-- · An assessment of the Board's operation; - · Completion of self-assessment questionnaire by each member; - · Review of the self-assessment undertaken; - · Bank's strategies and risk assessments; - Reviewing each Director's work, his attendance at Board and committee meetings, and his constructive involvement in discussions and decision making; - · Observation of stakeholders on the Bank's corporate governance performance; and - · Current and emerging trends and factors.
+- · An assessment of the Board's operation; - · Completion of self-assessment questionnaire by each member; - · Review of the self-assessment undertaken; - · Bank's strategies and risk assessments;

+- Reviewing each Director's work, his attendance at Board and committee meetings, and his constructive involvement in discussions and decision making; - Observation of stakeholders on the Bank's corporate governance performance; and - · Current and emerging trends and factors.

-Board of Directors have conducted an independent self-assessment related to 2013, and the results have been forwarded to shareholders during the Annual General Meeting held on 28th April 2014.
-The Board of Directors have conducted the same exercise during 2014 and the findings of the report will be submitted to the shareholders during the next Annual General Meeting.
+Board of Directors have conducted an independent self-assessment related to 2015, and the results will be forwarded to shareholders during the Annual General Meeting to be held on 18th April 2016.
+The Board of Directors have conducted the same exercise during 2015 and the findings of the report will be submitted to the shareholders during the next Annual General Meeting.

-5. BOARD COMMITTEES
+5 BOARD COMMITTEES

-The Board has two committees namely the Audit, Risk &Compliance Committee (ARCC) and Nomination & Remuneration Committee (NRC).
+The Board has two committees namely the Audit, Risk & Compliance Committee (ARCC) and Nomination & Remuneration Committee (NRC).
 The ARCC consists of three members and NRC includes two members.
 All members of the committees are board members.
 In accordance with the CBB's rulebook (Volume 1), the majority members of Board committees should be independent directors.

-The compositions of the Board Committees as of 31st December 2014 are:
+The compositions of the Board Committees as of 31st December 2015 are:

-Board Committees Member Name Member Position Independent / Non- Independent Audit Didu & Compliance Complitude (ADCC) Mr. Suleiman Esa Al Azzabi Chairman Independent Audit, Risk &Compliance Committee (ARCC) Mr. Ali Makhzom Ben Hamza Director Non-Independent Mr. Moraja Gaith Solaiman Chairman Independent Nomination & Remuneration Committee (NRC) Mr. Fathi Ahmed Yahia Director Non-Independent
+Board Committees Member Name Member Position Independent / Non-Independent Audit, Risk &Compliance Committee Mr. Suleiman Esa Al Azzabi Chairman Independent (ARCC) Mr. Talal Al Zain Director Independent Mr. Giuma Masaud Salem Kurdi Director Non-Independent Nomination & Remuneration Mr. Moraja Gaith Solaiman Chairman Independent Committee (NRC) Mr. Fathi Ahmed Yahia Director Non-Independent Mr. Talal Al Zain Director Independent